visualinteractivedata/visualinteractivedata.github.io/README.md

 To edit the main navigation, edit the html in the default layout at [`_layouts/default.html`](_layouts/default.html).

+## GitHub Actions

+The site is automatically rebuilt using GitHub Actions when a commit is pushed to the `master` branch.
+There is one exception: it does not rebuild the page when only `README.md` (this file) is edited.
+The GitHub Actions workflow is located at [`.github/workflows`](.github/workflows).

+If the workflow fails (for example because of formatting issues in the newly committed code), a red X will be displayed next to the commit and there may be warning emails to the repository owners.
+However, an unsuccessful build will not make the website go offline, GitHub will just continue serving the most recent successful build.
+Any updates will only go online once a successful build has happened, i.e., once the issues that caused the build to fail have been resolved.

 ## How to work on this site locally

+Small to medium content changes that only concern one or a few files can easily be done on the GitHub website.
+For bigger changes involving many files, potentially broken links, and new features, it is better to test these locally first.

 - Make sure you have [Ruby and Jekyll installed](https://jekyllrb.com/docs/installation/)
 - Clone this repo to your computer